openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 ### Credential Response {#credential_response_jwt_vc_json}

-The value of the `credential` claim in the Credential Response MUST be a SD-JWT VC.
-Credentials of this format are already a sequence of base64url-encoded values separated by period characters and MUST NOT be re-encoded.
+The value of the `credential` claim in the Credential Response MUST be an SD-JWT VC.
+Credentials of this format are already suitable for transfer and, therefore, they need not and MUST NOT be re-encoded.

 The following is a non-normative example of a Credential Response with Credential format `vc+sd-jwt`.